 Hi, I’m Fran Tunno, also known as Frenzy (my mom’s pet name for me).
 I am a first generation Italian American and the woman in the above photo to the left of my parents at the head of the table.
-(That was probably 40 years ago – I’m much more crinkly now.)
+(That was more than a few years ago.)

-I was raised to be a good Catholic, remain a virgin until death or marriage, live within 50 feet of my parents, become a school teacher, stay married forever, and take care of everyone else first.
+I was raised to live within 50 feet of my parents, become a school teacher, stay married forever, take care of everyone else first, be a good Catholic, and remain a virgin until death or marriage.

 Disappointment was inevitable.

-I am now a divorcee writer, living in Los Angeles.
-I have two college age kids, a Corgi, a small apartment and a close-knit family 2,000 miles away, who I miss very much.
+I am now a divorcee writer, and voice actress living in Los Angeles.
+I have two twenty-something kids, a Corgi, a small apartment and a close-knit family 2,000 miles away, who I miss very much.

-I compensate by cooking, baking, inviting people over so I can feed them, walking my dog, watching far too many English period pieces, and getting lost in a good book.
+I compensate by cooking, baking, blogging, (and pre-Covid – inviting people over so I can feed them).
+Now I walk a few miles every day, watch far too many English period pieces, and love getting lost in a good book.

-I say, life can be ridiculously hard.
-Sometimes you just need an oasis where there’s food, laughter and alcoholic beverages, and that’s what I try to provide.
+I think we’va all see, life can be ridiculously hard.
+Sometimes you just need an oasis where there’s food, laughter, and alcoholic beverages.
+That’s what I try to provide.

 Well, you’ll have to supply the alcohol, but you do get recipes with drool-worthy pictures.
 And usually there’s a laugh, which may be enough to distract you before you run off with the cable installer.
 Or not — depends on the cable installer.

 So, any time life has beaten the crap out of you, sit down, relax and read some of my blog posts.
 Hopefully, you’ll laugh, think, remember family, or be inspired to cook.
 Plus, you’ll benefit from my mom’s sage advice like: “Fart while you can because once you get married, it’s too late.”